CM10313-Group-19/Personal-Infomatics-Software/README.md

 <details><summary>View breakdown</summary>
 <p>

-  *note: This repository has been initially setup for java as it's the language that would make most sense for this project*
+  *note: This repository has been initially setup for java as it's the language that would make most sense for this project as it is robust for object-oriented programming and has a nice GUI library, and the language we have the most recent experience with in POP*

 ---------------------------------